Animal Behavior Consultant

 About the Animal Behavior Consultant course

 An Animal Behavior Consultant course for people who want to become professional animal psychologists.
 The course professionally prepares students to work with dogs and cats, with an emphasis in particular on understanding the behaviour of these animals, understanding their needs and the ability to communicate with them.

 The zoopsychologist course also includes practical workshops necessary during work.
 There will be basic knowledge of anatomy and physiology, the influence of the disease on behaviour, and the differentiation of behavioural disorders with a psychological and physiological basis.

 Students will also undergo a first aid course, for which a separate certificate will be awarded.

 Only with us, outside the theoretical block, students go through a whole range of workshops, training sessions and internships under the supervision of experienced behaviourists.
 We can be proud of our great achievements in both science and practice.
 Only here are professional academic lecturers.

-Is it easy to complete our Animal Behaviorist Course?
+Is it easy to complete our Animal Behavior Consultant Course?

 Definitely not!
 Our mission is to promote professionalism and perfection.
 Our students will be a walking advertisement for the quality of our courses.
 The animal psychologist course consists of 8-weekend sessions: theoretical, practical, and a series of video presentations that can be played at any time, as well as a series of practices under the supervision of a behaviourist.
 Each subject block ends with a test, and finally, students must pass two exams: theoretical and practical.